 - 2. Aligned Learning Community Connected to and Engaged with the Community and Stakeholders - 3.
 Effective Internal and External Communications - 4.
 Aligned and Integrated Effective Organizational Systems - 5.
 High Performing Staff, Leadership, and Governance - 6.
-Maintain Fiscal Stability, Accountability, and Alignment
+Maintain Fiscal Stability, Accountability, and Alignment to excel in an ever-changing and inter-connected world.

-VISION: The Brookings School District will be an exemplary, innovative learning community recognized and aligned for excellence whose graduates are prepared to excel in an ever-changing and interconnected world.
+VISION: The Brookings School District will be an exemplary, innovative learning community recognized and aligned for excellence whose graduates are prepared citizens empowered to impact the ever-changing and inter-connected world.

-MISSION: The Brookings School District prepares all learners to be confident engaged citizens empowered to impact the ever-changing and interconnected world.
+MISSION: The Brookings School District prepares all learners to be confident engaged